Who We Are

 What We Do

-• Bring together researchers, practitioners, community organizations, higher education advocates and student leaders to cultivate fresh ideas and best practices as well as the political will to help campuses leverage their HSI status
+• Bring together researchers, practitioners, community organizations, higher education advocates and student leaders to cultivate fresh ideas and best practices along with the political will to help campuses leverage their HSI status.

 • Foster collaborations among individuals and institutions to advance research and learning